 The Oncofertility Consortium is pleased to welcome Dr. Jennifer Hirshfeld-Cytron as a guest blogger today.

-Toward theoretical understanding of the fertility preservation decision-making process: examining information processing among young women with cancer by authors P.E.
+This is a blog post based on the article, Toward theoretical understanding of the fertility preservation decision-making process: examining information processing among young women with cancer by authors P.E.
 Hershberger, L. Finnegan, S. Altfeld, S. Lake, and J. Hirshfeld-Cytron, in Research and Theory for Nursing Practice.

 By: Jennifer Hirshfeld-Cytron, MD/MSCI

 Despite a clear desire among cancer patients to receive oncofertility counseling, studies have shown about a third of patients do not follow up with care following the consultation.
 Increased attention is being drawn to the process of decision making and the best ways to deliver information.
 In addition, what is the process of which information can be successfully processed and a decision made during such a stressful time?

 As health care providers, we constantly strive to make sure we are accurately discussing medical data with our patients.
 Furthermore, our goal is to help patients come to a decision that they are comfortable with based on sound scientific evidence and their unique perspectives.
 This process is even more important when approaching a subject such as oncofertility which is elective and involves planning for the cancer remission phase, newly after an initial cancer diagnosis is made.